pakhandi-zz/Buggy---Windows/README.md

 <h1>Batch-Test for CodeForces : V.2.1</h1>

-A batch-testing sublime plug-in for CodeForces
+A batch-testing Sublime plug-in for CodeForces
 <br><br>
 This application is to assist a competitive-programmer in a CodeForces round.
 This application downloads all the sample test cases for a problem and runs a user&#39;s solution program on all these test cases so that no time is wasted on manual checking of the solution.